DPDK/dpdk/doc/guides/rel_notes/deprecation.rst

   can be got using the ``pip``, or ``pip3``, tool for downloading python packages.

-* network includes: Network structures, definitions and functions will be prefixed by ``rte_`` to resolve conflicts with libc headers.
-  This change will break many DPDK APIs.

 * kvargs: The function ``rte_kvargs_process`` will get a new parameter for returning key match count.
 It will ease handling of no-match case.